newky2k/System.Mvvm/DSoft.System.Mvvm.UI.MAUI/readme.md

     await _coreUIProvider.ShowAlertAsync("Congrats", "You called the ICoreUIProvider instance");

-Using DI instead of the `UI` does not require a call to `MvvmManager.Init` though you do have to call the extension method to register the services.
-You can also use both.

 ## IMAUIPlatformUIProvider

-`IMAUIPlatformUIProvider` is a platform specific interface that the platform implementation of `` implements.
-It provides access to some additonal Xamarin.Forms properties such as the current `Application`.
+`IMAUIPlatformUIProvider` is a platform specific interface that the platform implementation of `IPlatformCoreUIProvider` implements.
+It provides access to some additonal MAUI properties such as the current `Application`.

 Use can retrieve the implementation directly from the services provider or `ServiceHost` if you are using [DSoft.System.Mvvm.Hosting](https://www.nuget.org/packages/DSoft.System.Mvvm.Hosting)